Mark Toth

 Spatial distribution of housing liquidity

-With Francisco Amaral and Jonas Zdrzalek, work in progress.
+With Francisco Amaral and Jonas Zdrzalek.

 Tools